 1. Do you believe that abundance is available to you?

 You want team members who see the prize and are determined to reach for that prize.
-Good team members will be optimistic, determined and ready to seize the opportunity to sell and make money.
-It is a great question to start off a team training session.
+Good team members will be optimistic, determined, and ready to seize the opportunity to sell and make money.
+It is a great question to start a team training session.

-2. Do you have the passion for sales?
+2. Do you have a passion for sales?

-Sales takes a special type of talent.
-You have to be able to handle rejection on a regular basis, you need to be able to remain optimistic in the face of adversity and you need to possess the ability to greet each and every sales call with a smile.
-People who think that sales is work often have a difficult time selling products.
-Those who believe that sales is more like a social event than work usually do well.
+Sales take a particular type of talent.
+You have to be able to handle rejection regularly, you need to be able to remain optimistic in the face of adversity, and you need to possess the ability to greet every sales call with a smile.
+People who think that sales are work often have a difficult time selling products.
+Those who believe that sales are more like a social event than work usually do well.

 3. Do you have the work ethic to survive in sales?

 Some people may not have the work ethic to survive the daily grind of sales.
 These people should probably find a different line of work.
-There are people who may possess the work ethic but have not fully realized how to summon and master it.
+Some people may possess the work ethic but have not fully realized how to summon and master it.
 You should find ways to coach your direct sales team members to find and develop their inner work ethic.

 5. Are you self-motivated?

 Deb Bixler retired from the corporate world using the proven business systems that made her a success working from others by incorporated them into her home business.
-In only 9 months Deb replaced her full time income with the sales and commissions from her home party plan business.
+In only nine months, Deb replaced her full-time income with the sales and commissions from her home party plan business.